This post covers free things to do in New Orleans and includes, nighttime, family-friendly, as well as cheap options.

 - Elysian Seafood - 75¢ Oysters Every Day

-The musical history of this city has made it the perfect backdrop for professional swing dancers to both perform their routines and teach locals how they do it.
+The musical history and style of this city have made it the perfect backdrop for professional swing dancers to both perform their routines and teach locals how they do it.

 Alternatively, you can also join them earlier in the day on Sunday for a Jitterbug Jazz Brunch at the Maison.